wp-plugins/gantry/readme.txt

 === Gantry Template Framework ===
 Contributors: gantry
 Author URI: http://gantry-framework.org
-Tags: gantry, framework, template, theme, widgets, flexible, extensible, configurable, 960px, grid, columns, powerful Requires at least: 3.2
+Tags: gantry, framework, template, theme, widgets, flexible, extensible, configurable, 960px, grid, columns, powerful, buddypress
+Requires at least: 3.2
-Tested up to: 3.6
+Tested up to: 3.6.1
-Stable tag: 4.0.7
+Stable tag: 4.0.8

 Gantry is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform